HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 + **OpenCV**

 The system needs OpenCV 3.2 that is compiled with CUDA.
 This means that the default OpenCV from ROS is not usable.
 You can compile the OpenCV and install it outside the system.
-A future update will solve the problem that you do not have to compile OpenCV with CUDA.

 ## 2.0 install
 Since the GPU device varies from each one to another, the CMakeLists.txt needs to be changed accordingly.